ChristianEder/pulumi-structurizr-workshop/README.md

 In order to follow the workshop on your own machine, you'll need to install [NodeJS](https://nodejs.org/en/) and [VS Code](https://code.visualstudio.com/), clone this repository and follow the instructions you can find in the [scripts folder](scripts/README.md)

-If you want to work on a development VM provided for this workshop, please use RDP to connect to one of the following machines, and make sure that each of you grabs a separate machine:
+If you want to work on a development VM provided for this workshop, please use RDP to connect to one of the machines shown via beamer, and make sure that each of you grabs a separate machine.

-- TBD
-- TBD

 After connecting to the VM, run the following script from powershell - it will install some required VS Code extensions initialize pulumi
 > .\scripts\finalize-vm-setup.ps1